 timeout: 2s

-If you’re unsure about Redis setup, reading Spring Boot and Redis Integration Guide first will make things smoother.
+If you’re uncertain about the Redis setup, reading Spring Boot and Redis Integration Guide first will help.

 A Wrapper That Reads the Request Body Completely

 This is a subtle pitfall.
-ContentCachingRequestWrapper only accumulates bytes consumed via getInputStream() into its internal cache, so trying to compute a hash before chain.doFilter returns an empty array.
-It can’t be used for our case, where we need the body hash at the Filter stage.
+ContentCachingRequestWrapper only accumulates bytes consumed by getInputStream() in its internal cache, so trying to compute a hash before chain.doFilter returns an empty array.
+It can’t be used for our use case, where we need the body hash at the Filter stage first.

-So we’ll prepare a wrapper that reads the stream completely ourselves and makes it replayable.
+So we prepare a wrapper that reads the stream ourselves and makes it replayable.

 public class CachedBodyRequestWrapper extends HttpServletRequestWrapper {